A Community Proposal

 Under the will of the late Paul Allen, the Seahawks are to be sold, with proceeds benefiting charity.
 The sale is expected to set a league record, with estimates between $7 and $10 billion.

-Not from a single billionaire.
+Not from a single billionaire, or from a private equity firm.
 But from everyone.

 This is a public interest proposal.
 We are not collecting funds.
 There is no legal or financial obligation.
-The goal is to measure interest and spark a conversation around a community ownership model for the 12s.
+The goal is to measure interest and spark a conversation around community ownership by the 12s.

 Inspired by the Green Bay Packers model, we propose a collective structure: